Sumwunn/AchievementsModsEnabler/README.md

 **NOTES**

+- If loading up a non-modded (AKA vanilla) save, the game will still warn you about achievements being disabled, you can ignore this, achievements will still work.
+- Modded saves will still appear modded when using my mod, so you can still tell the difference between saves.
+- Achievements are baked into the saves.
+So any achievement that you would of gotten most likely won't be obtainable unless you load an earlier save or start again.
+- If the mod is not working, try restarting Steam and/or your computer.
+- This is NOT NMM compatible.
+It must be installed manually.
+- This does not use SKSE.
+It will also not conflict with it.
 - Written in C++/ASM (Visual Studio 2015 & HJWasm).
-- The Dll loader can actually be used to load any dll into Fallout 4 or the Creation Kit. (edit DllLoader.txt for Fallout4.exe and SkyrimSE.exe)
+- The Dll loader can actually be used to load any dll into Skyrim SE.
-- If you so happen to be using my SteelSeries plugin, be sure to combine the contents of DllLoader.txt so both mods load.
-- If loading up a pre-modded save, the game will still warn you about achievements being disabled, you can ignore this, achievements will still work.

 **CREDITS**